Chapter 9. Image configuration resources

 Procedure

-To list all image mirror configurations for a Red Hat OpenShift Service on AWS cluster, run the following command:
+Run the following command to list all image mirror configurations for a Red Hat OpenShift Service on AWS cluster:

 rosa list image-mirrors [arguments]

-Lists all image mirror configurations for a cluster.
+Run the following command to list all image mirror configurations for a cluster:

 rosa list image-mirrors --cluster=mycluster